 top of page

-Online Counselling & Psychotherapy
+Online Grief Counselling & Psychotherapy

-Existential, Narrative and Creative Therapy
+Existential, Narrative, and Creative Therapy

-for Grief, Loss and Life Transitions
+for Grief, Loss, and Life Transitions

 Hello, I’m Sandrine — and I’m glad you’re here.

-Who I work With
+Who I work with

 Grief and loss